heig-vd-dai-course/heig-vd-dai-course/25-semester-review-and-exam-preparation/PRESENTATION.md

 Do you have any questions?

-## Closing remarks
+## Conclusion

 <!-- _class: lead -->

-### Closing remarks
+### Conclusion

 You can be proud of yourself!
 You all did a great job!
+We (Hadrien and I) had a blast following your progress during this semester.

 This course is now over, but we hope you enjoyed it and learned a lot.